thedynamiclinker/sudocode/lib/book/Of Lunduke.md

 In the end, all we have is the words of the authors, whoever they may have been, and whatever they may have meant.

-> _9 He said, “Go and tell this people:
+> _9 He said, "Go and tell this people:
 > Be ever hearing, but never understanding;
 >     be ever seeing, but never perceiving.
 > 10 Make the heart of this people calloused;